-The core of almost all Future Care Plans will be a Supplemental Needs Trust (also known as a "Special Needs Trust" referred to as an "SNT").
-Supplemental Needs Trusts provide financial resources for persons with disabilities that allow for obtaining needs-based government benefits such as Supplemental Security Income ("S.S.I.") and Medicaid, when appropriate.
+The core of almost all Future Care Plans will be a Supplemental Needs Trust (also known as a "SNT").
+Supplemental Needs Trusts provide financial resources for persons with disabilities (who is referred to as the "beneficiary" because the trust is set up for her or his benefit), that allow the beneficiary to obtain or maintain needs-based government benefits, such as Supplemental Security

+Income ("S.S.I.") and Medicaid, when appropriate.

 If properly drafted, SNTs do not disqualify otherwise eligible persons for such government benefits.
-SNTs enhance the quality of life of the person with the disability (who is referred to as the "beneficiary" because the trust is set up for her or his benefit).
-Perhaps, even more importantly, the trust can purchase additional support services, therapy and care that are not covered expenses or are not covered adequately by the Medicaid program, but which are vital to her or his well-being.
+SNTs enhance the quality of life of the beneficiary.
+Even more importantly, the trust can purchase additional support services, therapy and care that are not covered expenses or are not covered adequately by the Medicaid program, but which are vital to her or his well-being.
 The SNT is the lifeblood of a Future Care Plan which includes management of property and arrangements for personal care, vocational services, housing and care management.